ospalh/anki-addons/pages/Lean browser qa.md

 The effect of this add-on is similar to using the “Browser Appearance” feature hidden in the “More” button of the template editor.

+The functionallity of this add-on has been added to the [Replay button on card](Play%20button.html) add-on.
+There is no need to install this add-on when the play button add-on is used, too.